ihs-ustutt/axial_turbine_database/README.md

 An axial turbine is a simplest hydrulic machine which is suitable for low-head conditions.
 It is required to simulate a machine through CFD and post-process the results to compare the performances of different machines.
 However, performing CFD simulations are computationally time-consuming and expensive.
 The goal of this repository is to provide the database of axial turbines and their corresponding post-processed results.

 This repository contains the complete dataset and the associated analysis scripts used in our research on optimizing axial turbines.
 The optimization was performed using a Genetic Algorithm and parallelization via the island model.
-For a more comprehensive explanation of the optmization process, including the parameterization of the turbine and detailed methodology, can be found in [PAMM 2024 paper](https://onlinelibrary.wiley.com/doi/10.1002/pamm.202400126) [1].
+For a more comprehensive explanation of the optimization process, including the parameterization of the turbine and detailed methodology, can be found in [PAMM 2024 paper](https://onlinelibrary.wiley.com/doi/10.1002/pamm.202400126) [1].

 ---
 ### Axial turbine